QubesOS/qubes-posts/2021-11-11-new-appmenu.md

 As this is very much a first release, bugs are likely.
 Please report any issues in our [GitHub issues repository](https://github.com/QubesOS/qubes-issues/issues) or in the [forum](https://forum.qubes-os.org/).

-If you'd like to provide us with more feedback, we'd welcome anonymous/private [feedback on the new menu through our survey tool](x).
+We'd also very much welcome anonymous [feedback on the new menu through our survey tool](https://survey.qubes-os.org/index.php?r=survey/index&sid=255277&lang=en).

 The current plan is to have this menu become a default in 4.2 - but of course compatibility with other menus will be maintained.
+The current development can be seen in the [GitHub project for the new Application Menu](https://github.com/QubesOS/qubes-issues/projects/12).

 Enjoy!